zzc-tongji/core/document/main.md

 #### SQLite 3

 SQLite 3 is used to persist data by default.
 Data are is stored in file `<work-directory>/data/database.sqlite3`.

-If not existent, it will be created by the default DDL.
+If the database file does not exist, it will be created by the default DDL.
+For safety reason, A random string will be assigned to config `core.rpc-token` at the first-run, which will be shown in log with context `ATTENTION: core.rpc-token ==`.

 It is easy to quickly deploy the program and migrate the data by using such file-based database.
 However, there are still some disadvantages.